Staying safe in warmer times

 Clearly, not enough is being done to help make employees feel comfortable discussing health concerns.
-However, there are several benefits to effective management of team members with menopausal symptoms.
+However, there are several benefits to the effective management of team members with menopausal symptoms.

-To help you develop a positive workplace wellbeing, we have listed several ‘dos and don’ts’ when supporting an employee experiencing the menopause:
+To help you develop positive workplace wellbeing, we have listed several ‘dos and don’ts’ when supporting an employee experiencing the menopause:

 Please complete the form below and we'll be in touch to answer your enquiry